eliazardsuntono/CS283/2-StudentDB/a2-questions.md

     - Please explain why the file size reported by the `ls` command was 128 bytes after adding student with ID=1, 256 after adding student with ID=3, and 4160 after adding the student with ID=64?

-        > **ANSWER:** The file size reported by `ls` only gives the highest offset.
-So essentially the math would look something like 65 * 64 = 4160 bytes, it does not actually account for the holes of data where space is not overwritten in the database.
+        > **ANSWER:** The file size reported by `ls` reflects the highest offset in the file.
+When adding student records, the size grows based on the ID position: ID=1 requires 2 records (128 bytes), ID=3 needs 4 records (256 bytes), and ID=64 needs 65 records (4160 bytes).
+This occurs because the database allocates space sequentially, including empty slots between records.

     - Why did the total storage used on the disk remain unchanged when we added the student with ID=1, ID=3, and ID=63, but increased from 4K to 8K when we added the student with ID=64?

-        > **ANSWER:** Linux file systems typically use 4KB blocks as the minimum allocation unit.
-The first 63 records (63 * 64 = 4032 bytes) fit within one 4KB block.
-When student ID=64 was added, the total data exceeded 4KB, requiring a second block allocation, thus increasing the actual disk usage from 4K to 8K as reported by `du`.
+        > **ANSWER:** The disk usage remained unchanged for ID=1, ID=3, and ID=63 as they all fit within one 4KB block (Linux's minimum allocation unit).
+When ID=64 was added, the total data size (64 * 64 = 4096 bytes) exceeded the 4KB block, requiring a second block allocation, thus increasing the disk usage from 4K to 8K as shown by `du`.

     - Now lets add one more student with a large student ID number  and see what happens: